parrt/cs652/projects/vtable.md

 ![data flow](images/vtable-data-flow.png)

 We take in J code and parse it into a parse tree using ANTLR.
 Then we walk the parse tree with a tree listener that defines symbols and scopes for our symbol table.
-It annotates the parse tree with pointers to the leaves of the scope tree so that we can recoup that information during subsequent tree passes.
+It annotates the parse tree with pointers to the nodes of the scope tree so that we can recoup that information during subsequent tree passes.

 Once we have all of the symbols defined, we can walk the parse tree again to evaluate the type of all expressions.
 As we descend the tree, we need to maintain a `currentScope` pointer so that we can look up functions and variables to determine their type.
 I have factored out this functionality into a listener called `SetScopes.java` but you don't have to do that.
 Annotate the tree with type information for every subexpression and expression.
 We will need this information during translation so that we can create the appropriate casts and use the appropriate slot numbers.